The Goddess of Vengeance, Nemesis

 You now hit 25% faster, harder, and with constant proc's of extra damage.
 Who could hate it?

 Now Qin's used to have life steal, but it no longer is THAT Op.

 So now we need lifesteal, but which will give us the most bang for our buck?
 Well Asi is one of the cheapest items in the game, and while it doesnt give you any raw power, it does give you a massive 30% attack speed boost and another +15 penetration.
 The passive also sync's very well with Nemesis and her counter-burst.
 While it may sometimes be hard to time, if your HP goes below 35%, pop your shield.
 You are now healing off any damage received AND

 you now have 40% lifesteal instead of 15%.
 I have literally full healed in a fight with this combo.

 .
-Tagged with an extra 9% attack speed, (bringing it up to 64% increase) it has an instant 40% crit chance.
+Tagged with an extra 9% attack speed, (bringing it up to 64% increase) it has an instant 30% crit chance.
 This is massive and you will be criting like a mad-man with how fast you are now swinging.
-It also has the bonus of 5 more power then Rage.
+It also will guarantee a crit after a couple swings if your luck is that bad.
 Wins all around.